JM2707/winjswiki/Roadmap.md

 # Outline
-Windows Library for JavaScript (WinJS) is making its first step to becoming cross-platform: the source code of the existing WinJS library is released under the Apache 2.0 license as an Open Source project by [Microsoft Open Technologies](http://aka.ms/winjsopensource), the Microsoft wholly owned subsidiary created to advance Microsoft’s investment in openness and interoperability.

 The following in this document outlines our roadmap for WinJS project.
-The team will use this as a planning and framing document for WinJS, not an exact specification or check list of features to come.
+The WinJS team, which is now assigned to the MS Open Tech Hub, will use this as a planning and framing document for WinJS, not an exact specification or check list of features to come.
 Our plans can change and we are flexible.
 We especially value your feedback and want you participate with us as we plan our upcoming releases.

 WinJS is a set of JavaScript toolkits that allow developers to build applications using HTML/JS/CSS technology forged with the following principles in mind:
 * Provide developers with a distinctive set UI controls with high polish and performance; as well as, fundamental support for touch, mouse, keyboard and accessibility
 * Provide developers with a cohesive set of components and utilities to build the scaffolding and infrastructure of their applications

 The team will continue to use these guiding principles as we shape the vision for the WinJS project.
-However, in order to move forward, we believe it’s beneficial to understand how we’ve got here.
+However, in order to move forward, we believe it’s beneficial to understand how we've gotten here.

 # The Past
 Not many know, but WinJS was actually born in the browser – and in the beginning, goals were lofty and skies were definitely blue.
 As the project moved forward, vision became clearer and scenarios became crisper.
 And like all engineering projects, scope, risk, and resources also shaped the vision of the first release WinJS 1.0 with Windows 8.